 Additionally, AFAANZ continued to build on relationships with various national and international associations including accounting professional bodies.
 Several co-badged events were conducted that assisted in bridging the gap between academia and practice.

-AFAANZ made a loss this year and it appears that the revenue have decreased during the financial year.
-The loss for AFAANZ amounted to \$164,085 (2019: \$29,439 surplus) for the year.
+AFAANZ made a surplus this year and it appears that revenue has decreased during the financial year.
+The surplus for AFAANZ amounted to \$38,220 (2020: deficit of \$164,085) for the year.